RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Contributing.md

-You can contribute to `airgeddon` in many different ways
+You can contribute to `airgeddon` in many different ways:

  - Translations into other languages
  - More distribution support compatibility